Maryland begins spring football practice with QB stability, key departure

-Entering spring practice ahead of his fourth season at the helm, Locksley said he wants his group to take “the next step.”
+Entering spring practice ahead of his fourth season, Locksley said he wants his group to take “the next step.”
 He didn’t outline the specific benchmarks of that goal, but after a 7-6 campaign, the Terps undoubtedly hope for more.
 Maryland hired Locksley with a vision of the program rising toward the top of the Big Ten by leaning on the region’s talent at the high school level and a coach who views College Park as his dream destination.

 So far, he has succeeded in improving the product on the field.
 The 2022 season will begin to test the program’s ceiling and whether Maryland can start making strides beyond its status of a middle-of-the-pack Big Ten team.